vikejs/vike/FEATURES.md

      - Important for Solid: for React users that are tempted to use Solid, Solid can sell the story "try Solid while being able to fallback to React, e.g. if a page needs some React library".
  - Users can build a custom [Framework-as-a-Product](https://vike.land/#framework-as-a-product).
 (Vike has been designed so that frameworks can be built on top of it.)
    - [Custom configs](https://vite-plugin-ssr.com/meta)
- - Low-level hooks allowing deep integration with data fetching tools.
+ - Low-level primites allowing users to deeply integrate with data fetching tools.
    - For example, vite-plugin-ssr sponsors use it to deeply integrate Relay.
 (Facebook's internal framework deeply integrates with Relay in ways that aren't possible with Next.js.)
+ - URL rewriting for both [novel DX and novel UX](https://twitter.com/brillout/status/1687431520569425920) around authentication and authorization

 Marketing boost of using "Vike - The Open Framework" &mdash; collaboration and openness being one of Vike's core value.